top of page

 “The United States wants to help Belarus build its own sovereign country,” Pompeo said at a news conference.
 “Our energy producers stand ready to deliver 100% of the oil you need at competitive prices.
 We are the biggest energy producer in the world, and all you have to do is call us.”

-After Lukashenko arrived in Moscow to please Putin, he began publicly accusing the United States, Ukraine, and NATO of trying to occupy Belarus.
-He claimed that NATO tanks were already nearing the borders of Belarus.
+After arriving in Moscow to curry favor with Putin, Lukashenko began accusing the United States, Ukraine, and NATO of plotting to invade Belarus, claiming NATO tanks were already approaching its borders.

 Lukashenko as a Potential Disaster for Eastern Europe

-Svetlana Tikhanovskaya and the Belarussian people understand that an undeclared war with two dictators will not be easy.
-However, in this struggle they are not alone.
-The countries of the civilized world will do everything possible to ensure that the words, "dictator and dictatorship" remain a distant echo in the history of the Belarusian people.
+Svetlana Tikhanovskaya and the Belarusian people know this battle against two dictators will not be easy.
+But they are not alone.
+The democratic world will stand with them to ensure that the words “dictator” and “dictatorship” become nothing more than distant echoes in the history of Belarus.

 bottom of page